vrfoundations/vrtopics/Physical-Realism.md

 Sources in Complex Scenes (Microsoft Research 2016)

-I also wanted to show a portion of this video expressing emotions and facial muscles-
+Expressing emotions and facial muscles, using a neural net-

 https://youtu.be/Aj-zNjff7wY?t=1804
 Believable Humans (GDC 2015)